Blocked Fallopian Tubes

 • Useful for PCOS, Endometriosis etc

-If the fallopian tubes are blocked by small amounts of scar tissue or adhesions, a laparoscopic surgery can be done to remove the blockage and open the tubes.
+If one of the causes of obstructed fallopian tubes is small amounts of scar tissue or adhesions, a laparoscopic surgery can be performed to remove the blockage and open the tubes.
+Medical treatments, such as anti-tubercular and pelvic inflammatory disease treatments, may also be useful.

 If the fallopian tubes are blocked by large amounts of scar tissue or adhesions, treatment to remove the blockages may not be possible.
+If that’s the case, at Advance Fertility, our expert fertility doctors can help create a personalized fertility plan.

 Surgery to repair tubes damaged by ectopic pregnancy or infection may be an option.
 If a blockage is caused because part of the fallopian tube is damaged, a surgeon can remove the damaged part and connect the two healthy parts.

-A successful pregnancy is more likely when the blockage is near the uterus(cornual end).
+A successful pregnancy is more likely when the blockage is near the uterus (cornual end).
 Success rates are lower if the blockage is at the end of the fallopian tube near the ovary.
+The chances for pregnancy will depend on the severity and location of the block as well as the treatment method.

 Surgery that removes part of the fallopian tube also increases the risk of ectopic pregnancy.
-Because of these risks, doctors often recommend IVF instead of surgery for women with blocked fallopian tubes who are otherwise healthy.
+Because of these risks, doctors often recommend IVF instead of surgery for women with obstructed fallopian tubes who are otherwise healthy.

 IVFTubal Surgery